saloniteotia/digital-literacy-project/task-5-cybercrime/prevention-checklist.md

 6) Ensure the receiver's name is correct before confirming the transaction.

-7) If Something Feels Wrong: Immediately block your bank account/UPI app if you suspect fraud.
-Save screenshots and evidence of suspicious messages.
+7) If Something Feels Wrong immediately block your bank account/UPI app if you suspect fraud and save screenshots and evidence of suspicious messages.

+8) Download apps only from official stores (Play Store/App Store).

-8) Report Cybercrime Immediately:
+#### Report Cybercrime Immediately:

    National Cyber Crime Portal: https://cybercrime.gov.in